Select

 What Is PTSD?

 Post-traumatic stress disorder — PTSD — is an anxiety disorder that develops in people who have witnessed or been involved in a traumatic event.
 It affects about 3.5 percent of U.S. adults every year, and 1 in 11 people will be diagnosed with PTSD throughout their lifetime, with veterans making up a large portion of that population.
-It may result from a single traumatic experience or the
+It may result from a single traumatic experience or the cumulative stress of repeated exposures to anxiety and fearful situations, referred to as complex PTSD.

 Symptoms of PTSD